edosedgar/stm32f0_ARM/README.md

 ## Contacts

-Should you have any questions, feel free to contact via [e-mail](mailto:edos.edgar@gmail.com) with subject "STM32 course".
+All questions should be directed via email edos dot edgar at gmail.com with subject "STM32 course".